18 sustainability management software providers to consider What is corporate social responsibility (CSR)?

 Environmental

-Environmental factors involve considerations of an organization's overall impact on the environment and the potential risks and opportunities it faces because of environmental issues, such as climate change and measures to protect natural resources.
+Environmental factors involve considerations of an organization's overall effect on the environment and the potential risks and opportunities it faces because of environmental issues, such as climate change and measures to protect natural resources.
 Examples of environmental factors that can be ESG criteria include the following:

 Social